sc0tt/upscoot-server/README.md

 I intend to also open source the android application once the server is functional.

 The current implementation of Upscoot supports most of these things in a very primitive way.
-This project is an attempt at creating a more reliable, testable, and re-usable website.
+This project is an attempt at creating a more reliable, testable, and reusable website.